actionhero/www.actionherojs.com/tutorials/servers.md

       sendWelcomeMessage: false,
       verbs: []
     };
-    // this.config will be set to equal api.config.servers[this.type]
+    // this.config will be set to equal config.servers[this.type]
   }

   initialize() {